When you sign up for eazyBI then the new trial account will be created for you.

 Typical cube dimensions are Time, Customers, Products, Locations, Employees, Projects etc. Use dimensions that are best suited to your business domain.

-All measures are automatically aggregated (typically as sum of detailed level values) in upper hierarchy levels.
-E.g. looking at Sales amountmeasure at Country level will give total sales amount for this country.
+All measures are automatically aggregated (typically as the sum of detailed level values) in upper hierarchy levels.
+E.g. looking at Sales amount measure at a Country level will give a total sales amount for this country.

 Typically each dimension has All level with one All member which aggregates all dimension members.

-For example, in a Country dimension, each country is a member and each continent (group of some countries) is a member, and All Countries (group of all dimension members) is a member of Country dimension.
+For example, in an ISO Country dimension, each country is a member and each continent (a group of some countries) is a member, and All Countries (a group of all dimension members) is a member of ISO Country dimension.

 When expanded each row represents a member of the dimension used in rows